kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

 Surviving such things, I grew until I was a skinny 6 foot, and many years later I went to the University of Sydney where I studied design and got up to the usual mischief.
 When I left university I squatted in abandoned inner city houses and read incessantly, and in my wanderings met a lady who introduced me to meditation.

 I must have liked meditation because a few years later I became a Buddhist monk.
 Then a few years after that I disrobed.
 Then I few years after that I came back to the monastery.
-I can't seem to stay away, so I think I'll become a monk... again.
+I can't seem to stay away from this Buddhism thing.

 I'm very blessed.
-I live in a monastery with an amazing teacher and a beautiful community of people that smile a lot.
+I live in a monastery with an amazing teacher named Ajahn Brahm and a beautiful community of people that smile a lot.

-Monastic life isn't always puppies and lollipops, but it's pretty cool.
-On any given day I serve people, and then I get to spend my free time meditating and enjoying the stillness.
+Monastic life isn't always easy but I love it.
+On any given day I serve the community, and then I get to spend my free time meditating and enjoying the stillness.
 When I'm not doing that, I write.

 I started this blog to share stories.
 It's called 'Kimbila on Toast', 'cos I like toast.